-The rights of the holders of shares of Class A common stock and Class B common stock are identical, except for voting rights and conversion provisions.
+The rights of the Class A common stock holders and Class B common stock holders are identical except with respect to their voting rights and conversion provisions.
 The Class A common stock is entitled to one vote per share and the Class B common stock is entitled to ten votes per share.
-The Class B common stock is convertible to Class A common stock on a share-for-share basis at the option of the holder at any time, or automatically upon the transfer to a person or entity which is not a permitted transferee.
+The Class B common stock is convertible to Class A common stock on a share-for-share basis at the option of the holder at any time, or automatically upon a transfer of the Class B common stock to a person or entity which is not a permitted transferee (as described in our Certificate of Incorporation).
 Holders of each class of common stock are entitled to receive dividends and, upon liquidation or dissolution, are entitled to receive all assets available for distribution to stockholders.
-The holders of each class have no preemptive or other subscription rights and there are no redemption or sinking fund provisions with respect to such shares.
-Each class of common stock is subordinate to our 10 3/4% Series B cumulative exchangeable redeemable preferred stock, par value \$0.01 per share and liquidation preference of \$1,000 per share (the Series B preferred stock) and on parity with the Series C preferred stock with respect to dividend rights and rights upon liquidation, winding up and dissolution of SBS.
+Neither the holders of the Class A common stock nor the holders of the Class B common stock has preemptive or other subscription rights, and there are no redemption or sinking fund provisions with respect to such shares.
+Each class of common stock is subordinate to our 10 3/4% Series B cumulative exchangeable redeemable preferred stock, par value \$0.01 per share (the "Series B preferred stock").
+The Series B preferred stock has a liquidation preference of \$1,000 per share and is on parity with the Series C preferred stock with respect to dividend rights and rights upon liquidation, winding up and dissolution of SBS.